-Any day that offers an encounter with a great egret is a great day in my book.
+Any day I get to hang out with a great egret, is a great day for me indeed.

-Remember the kid in school with too-long legs for his body?
-And how clumsy he was in gym class?
-Not so the egret, so in control of every anatomical feature that from a frozen white shadow its whip-like neck can erupt instantly, perfect binocular vision guiding the chisel-sharp beak with surgical precision so fast that not until it’s sliding headlong down that long hungry gullet does its prey even begin to suspect it’s in danger.
-And not just fish and frogs, but insects, reptiles and even fat, furry voles are regularly featured among its menu options.
-Tragic for all of them, sure … but I swear, I could watch and marvel at an egret all day long.
+Remember the kid in grade school with too-long legs for his body?
+How clumsy he was in gym class?
+Not so the egret, so in control of every anatomical feature that from a frozen white shadow its whip-like neck can erupt instantly, its perfect vision guiding the chisel-sharp beak with surgical precision so quickly that not until it finds itself sliding helplessly down a long, hungry gullet does its prey even begin to suspect it’s in danger.
+And not just fish and frogs, but insects, reptiles and even fat, furry voles regularly (if unwittingly) help satisfy an egret’s omnivorous appetite.

 Thus I suppose the question of whether an encounter with a great egret might be considered a great day — or great disaster — depends very much whether one is on the egret’s menu.
 Being too big to swallow whole, I’ll gratefully stick with “great day.”